NethServer/docs/developer-manual/en/gateway.rst

 Multi WAN
 =========

 NethServer firewall can handle 15 red (WAN) interfaces.
-The logic is implemented using package using Shorewall + LSM (Link Status Monitor).
+Implementation uses Shorewall with LSM (Link Status Monitor).
 The LSM daemon takes care of monitoring WAN connections (interface) using ICMP traffic and it informs Shorewall about interface up/down events.
 Each interface can be checked using multiple IPs (see ``checkip`` property below).
 At least one IP must be reachable to mark the WAN connection as usable.
-If no IP is specified, the system will try to find a suitable ip, usually the next hop after the gateway.
+If no IP is specified (recommnded option), the system will try to find a suitable ip, usually the next hop after the gateway.

 If you want to use a custom checkip, these are some lines guides to make the right choice:

 * use an ip address inside the network of you provider, for example the provider DNS
 * choose an hop near your gateway.
-You can use a command like this:
+You can use a command like this to discover a suitable next hop:

 ::